riccardi/nyt-games-code-web-test/README.md

 - Game sounds (and maybe a way to mute them)
 - Support for [three-card matches](https://web-code-test-dot-nyt-games-prd.appspot.com/triples.json)
 - Any other enhancements you might dream up that would showcase your creativity

-## Setup
-To help you get started†, we’ve created this starter project based on [NYT kyt](https://github.com/NYTimes/kyt) that uses Webpack, Node, Babel, Express, React and Sass + CSS Modules, all of which are technologies we use internally.
-Feel free to extend the `package.json` with any other packages that you might want to extend the app’s functionality (for data fetching, state handling, etc.).

-Clone this repo and run `npm install`, then `npm run dev` to start up the development server.
-Once it’s running, you can view the app at `localhost:3000`††.

-If you’re looking for somewhere to start, a good place to dive in is `Game.js`, where we’ve left a placeholder `<div>` for your game.
-Good luck!
-We look forward to playing your game.

----

-†You are welcome to use your own setup if you prefer, but be sure to track your changes through git either way.
-We are interested in your journey as well as your destination.
-When you're finished, please zip up the project folder and send it to the address provided in your invitation.
-Replace the contents of this Readme file with any special installation instructions or general comments about the app not specifically called out in your code.

-††See the `scripts` in `package.json` for more commands you can run.